andrewkaczynski/openshift-solutions/solutions/ingress-nginx/ingress-nginx.md

 - registry.k8s.io/ingress-nginx/controller:v1.10.0
 - registry.k8s.io/ingress-nginx/kube-webhook-certgen:v1.4.1

-The instruction of how to transfer images to local repository is available at:
+The instruction of how to transfer images to local repository is available at: [Copy images from public registries to local one](../podman/podman-copy-images.md)

 ## Installation